 Having a baby is one of the most natural things in the world.
 You’ve probably heard people say this, or entertained this thought yourself.
 However, acknowledging the truth of this statement does little to help you relax when you are pregnant.
-Pregnancy can be a time of great joy, expectation and bliss.
+Pregnancy can be a time of great joy, expectation, and bliss.
 It can also create anxiety and stress in your life, especially when symptoms arise that may signal a problem with your pregnancy.
-The March of Dimes warns that severe abdominal cramping during pregnancy requires a call to your health care provider.
+Severe lower abdominal pain during pregnancy requires a call to your health care provider.

 The severity of your pain may provide a valuable clue to help your doctor determine the cause of your discomfort.
 However, since people have different levels of pain thresholds, other symptoms can help your doctor make a diagnosis.
 You may experience vaginal discharge or bleeding, especially if your pain relates to your pregnancy.
 Other possible symptoms include fever, chills, nausea, bloating and constipation.

 A variety of conditions can cause intense pain in your abdomen while you are pregnant.
 Many have nothing to do with your pregnant state.
 Kidney stones, bladder infections, bowel obstructions, appendicitis and food poisoning, can produce abdominal pain.
 Obstetrical problems, such as an ectopic pregnancy, miscarriage and placental abruption, can cause you to experience severe pain.